flpmat/ltsp-cluster-openvz/README.md

 Turn on your Thin Client machine.
 As this computer is not assigned to a node yet, it will show the following screen upon successful boot:
 ![Thin Client Info](https://github.com/flpmat/ltsp-cluster-openvz/blob/master/images/thin-client-info.png)

 To add the thin client computer to a node, open the ltsp-cluster control center and go to the tab `Nodes`.
-Change to AppServ01 node, select the computer on the list and click on Add to AppServ01:
+Change to AppServ01 node:

 ![Step 1](https://github.com/flpmat/LTSP-Cluster-Tutorial/blob/master/images/add%20to%20app%201.png)

+Select the computer on the list and click on `Move to AppServ01`:

 ![Step 2](https://github.com/flpmat/LTSP-Cluster-Tutorial/blob/master/images/move%20to%20app%202.png)

 [Click here](https://www.youtube.com/watch?v=7QdYW-NT_sw) for more detailed instructions.